VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 }
 ```

 That's a good start but is not enough.
 We know that at some point we need to compose this with another transducer.
-So we also need to recieve a `reducer`, this will be the next "step" in the composition.
+So we also need to receive a `reducer`, this will be the next "step" in the composition.

 ```js
 function filter(predicate, next) {